Scighost/Starward/README.md

 -  Universal Windows Platform Development

+## Donation

+Development is not easy.
+If you think Starward useful, you cloud donate me at https://donate.scighost.com.

 ## Thanks

 Firstly, I want to express my special thanks to [@neon-nyan](https://github.com/neon-nyan).
 The inspiration and design for this project come directly from his project [Collapse](https://github.com/neon-nyan/Collapse).
 I have gained a lot of knowledge from the Collapse code, and with such a valuable reference, my development process has been much smoother.